I will be on Sabbatical for the Spring 2015 term. Please check back in August 2015.

 In Bioethics, the emphasis is on the social impact of new technologies, such as cloning, genetic engineering, in vitro fertilization, and agriculture’s green revolution.
 We also discuss pharmaceutical industry practices, the patenting of life forms and genes, and ecological ethics.
 Bioethics (Bio55) site returning soon.

 Pictured above: Two bacteria engaged in conjugation.
 Bacterial conjugation is an important process covered in the “Lateral Transfer” lecture in MB12.
-There is also a connection to patents as discussed in Bioethics.
+There is also a connection to patents as discussed in Bioethics and Genetics.
 See if you can figure out that connection.